ethstorage/es-node/GUIDE.md

 Its default value is `1` which represents snarkjs.
 You have the option to override the flag and set it to `2` in order to utilize go-rapidsnark, which enhances the performance of zk proof generation on certain platforms, such as Ubuntu.

-Before overriding the option, be sure to [verify the corresponding dependencies](#install-rapidsnark-dependencies).
+If you want to build an es-node with go-rapidsnark on Ubuntu, be sure to [verify the corresponding dependencies](#install-rapidsnark-dependencies).

 ## From pre-built executables